MSC 1111, 1121 Military Skills and Leadership (MS I)

 Each course, four hours

 Development of managerial and leadership abilities, maximizing performance-oriented "hands-on" training.
 Student-led drill, physical training, and methods of instruction.
 Training intended to orient the students toward the ROTC Advanced Camp experienced normally in the summer prior to the senior year or fourth year of ROTC.
 Three hours lecture-discussion and three hours leadership laboratory (drill) per week.
 Prerequisite: completion of MS I and II, veteran status, Simultaneous Membership Program (SMP) participant or equivalent, as determined by the Professor of Military Science.
+Wellness or Lifetime Fitness requirement of the Core Curriculum will be waived upon completion of both of these courses.

 3114 offered fall semester